mouse823/arduino-buzzer-music/README.md

 ## Description (English)

-This repository contains buzzer music code created by me.
+This repository contains a collection of buzzer music code I created, including anime songs, game music, and some tracks that I’m not sure how to categorize ^^.

 Some parts are adapted from the open-source project: [source](https://github.com/robsoncouto/arduino-songs)